How do I contact President George W. Bush and Mrs. Laura Bush?

 The George W. Bush Presidential Library holds approximately 30,000 audiovisual recordings, 227 cubic feet of photo negatives, and just over 3.8 million photographs created by the White House Photo Office.
 Click here to order prints and other audiovisual materials.

-Is this Library for both President George W. Bush and President George H. W. Bush?
+Is this Library and Museum for both President George W. Bush and President George H. W. Bush?

 No. George W. Bush's Presidential Library and Museum is located in Dallas, while his father's is located in College Station, Texas.
 For information about the George H. W. Bush Presidential Library and Museum, visit www.bush41.org.
 To research the textual and audiovisual archives and museum collections that document the life and times of the 41st President of the United States, visit www.bush41.org/research.

 Why don't you mow the grass?